 Triggering personalization experiences

-Once the algorithm is able to identify visitors’ needs, it can trigger, in real-time, actions defined in advance by the marketer.
+Once the algorithm is able to identify visitors’ needs, it can trigger, in real-time, actions defined in advance.

 When a visitor lands on the website, the algorithm analyzes their behavior, calculates a conversion probability and uses this to display the most suitable experience.